Avertra Empowers Customers with Digital Experience Platform for Utilities

 The new and improved MiCustomer powered by Mendix is set to transform how utilities adopt and use technology to support their customers.

 “MiCustomer started as a humble, self-service solution and made its evolution into a multi-product platform with high levels of configurability,” says Matt Daniels, VP of Platform Strategy for Avertra.
 “MiCustomer’s integration architecture focuses on flexibility and the ability to integrate in many different ways.”

 Avertra resells Mendix to its customers, enabling them to customize MiCustomer to fit their needs.
 To that end, MiCustomer supports a wide variety of integrations.
 Fully built extensions for SAP IS-U include over 100 web services integrations so utilities can start working with MiCustomer out of the box.
 An extensive plugin framework also allows utilities to integrate the platform with other services commonly used by the industry, such as scheduling, identity verification, and payment systems.

 Utility companies can also develop their own applications in MiCustomer.
 They are enabling customers to support themselves.
 Customers can work side-by-side with Avertra or develop their own applications using MiCustomer libraries that Avertra pre-built with their features, functions, and connections to enhance the customer’s overall business performance.

 Avertra is poised to address whatever new challenges its customers encounter, having itself transformed to be more agile and responsive to the utility industry’s needs.

-MiUtility’s flexibility extends to deployment as well.
+MiCustomer’s flexibility extends to deployment as well.
 “With Mendix, we now can do a proof of concept in weeks.
-We can take a utility company from zero to hero with Mendix and MiUtility in less than six weeks.
+We can take a utility company from zero to hero with Mendix and MiCustomer in less than six weeks.
 That’s unheard of.
 No other platform, no other combination of services can do that,” Bseirani says.

-He continues: “All of that will make MiUtility the largest enabler that any utility could dream of for their digital transformation journey.”
+He continues: “All of that will make MiCustomer the largest enabler that any utility could dream of for their digital transformation journey.”